RAG in Production: Fix Chunking and Re-Ranking Before Touching Embeddings

 Why this matters

-Most RAG debugging I've seen follows the same trajectory: retrieval quality is poor, the team tries a different embedding model, quality improves marginally, and everyone moves on.
+Most RAG debugging I see follows the same pattern: retrieval quality is poor, someone tries a different embedding model, quality improves a little, and the issue is treated as closed.
 Three months later, quality degrades again on a new class of queries and the cycle repeats.

 I spent the better part of 2024 building and debugging RAG pipelines for regulated industries — financial document Q&A, compliance contract review, legal brief analysis.
-The lesson I learned, repeatedly, is that the embedding model is almost never the bottleneck.
-Chunking is.
-And if you fix chunking, re-ranking is the next highest-leverage intervention.
-Together they explain 80% of the retrieval failures I've diagnosed.
+The lesson I learned, repeatedly, is that the embedding model is rarely the first bottleneck.
+In the systems I have worked on, chunking has often been the first structural issue, and chunking plus re-ranking explained many of the retrieval failures I diagnosed.

 The order matters because the interventions have different cost curves.
-Changing an embedding model requires re-indexing your entire corpus — hours to days depending on scale.
-Changing chunking requires re-preprocessing and re-embedding — same cost.
-Tuning a re-ranker runs at query time with no index rebuild.
-If you reach for the embedding model first, you pay the highest possible cost for the least certain gain.
+Changing an embedding model means re-indexing the corpus, which can take hours or days depending on scale.
+Changing chunking means re-preprocessing and re-embedding, so the cost is similar.
+Tuning a re-ranker runs at query time and does not require an index rebuild.
+When I reach for the embedding model first, I often pay a high cost before I know whether the expected gain is likely.

 Here's the debugging order I now follow, and why.